-ROMANIA The "Universitatea de Medicina si Farmacie "Gr.T.Popa" Iasi" is a beneficiary in RD-ACTION 677024.
-SLOVAKIA CUMS (UNIVERZITA KOMENSKEHO V BRATISLAVE) is a beneficiary in RD-ACTION 677024.
-SLOVENIA The University Medical Centre Ljubljana is a beneficiary in RD-ACTION 677024.
-SPAIN The Centre for Biomedical Network Research (CIBER), Area on Rare Diseases (formerly known as CIBERER), has been the partner for Orphanet in Spain since April 2010 and is beneficiary in the RD-ACTION 677024.
-CIBER (Institute of Health Carlos III, Ministry of Economy, Industry and Competitiveness) finances the salary of one full-time information scientist and 75% of the salary of a fulltime project manager as well as the main activities of the Spanish team.
-CIBER financed in 2018 the different expenses associated to Orphanet Spain activities, such as the production of fliers and attending meetings where the Orphanet team's activities were disseminated.
-SWEDEN Karolinska University Hospital, Department of Clinical Genetics, Centre for Rare Disease KAROLINSKA is a beneficiary in RD-Action 677024.
-SWITZERLAND University Hospitals of Geneva is the host institution of Orphanet Switzerland and Hôpitaux finances a part-time position for the coordinator and provides some administrative Jniversitaires support for the project.
-Since 2011, Orphanet Switzerland is funded by the Swiss Conference of the Cantonal Ministers of Public Health.
-In 2015, the support financed an information scientist part time position.
-TURKEY The Association of Research-Based Pharmaceutical Companies gives non-restricted support for the Turkish translation of the Orphanet webpage and the documents.
-They supported the creation of the Orphanet-Turkey website and help Orphanet Turkey to prepare and print leaflets for health care professionals and the general public.
+ROMANIA 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 The "Universitatea de Medicina si Farmacie "Gr.T.Popa" lasi" was a beneficiary in RD-ACTION 677024.
+SLOVAKIA CUMS (UNIVERZITA KOMENSKEHO V BRATISLAVE) was a beneficiary in RD-ACTION 677024.
+SLOVENIA C The University Medical Centre Ljubljana was a beneficiary in RD-ACTION 677024.
+SPAIN Centro de Investigación Biomédica en Red Enfermedades Raras MINISTERIO DE ECONOMÍA Y COMPETITIVIDAD RESIDUADO CARIOSIII The Centre for Biomedical Network Research (CIBER), Area on Rare Diseases (formerly known as CIBERER), has been the partner for Orphanet in Spain since April 2010.
+CIBER (Institute of Health Carlos III, Ministry of Economy, Industry and Competitiveness) finances the salary of one full-time information scientist and 75% of the salary of a full-time project manager as well as the main activities of the Spanish team.
+CIBER financed in 2019the different expenses associated to Orphanet Spain activities, such as the production of fliers and attending meetings where the Orphanet team's activities were disseminated.
+SWEDEN KAROLINSKA University Hospital Karolinska University Hospital, Department of Clinical Genetics, Centre for Rare Disease was a beneficiary in RD-Action 677024.
+SWITZERLAND Hôpitaux Universitaires Genève University Hospitals of Geneva is the host institution of Orphanet Switzerland and finances a part-time position for the coordinator and provides some administrative support for the project. kosek The National Coordination of Rare Diseases (kosek) signed a cooperation agreement with Orphanet Switzerland in May 2019, allocating a budget for the recruitment of a project manager.